Supermagnum/piezo-balanced/README.md

 A small board that uses a LSK389B dual N channel Jfet,and a LSK170B N channel Jfet for preamplifier and impedance matching of two piezo electric crystals wired in balance.
 Those J-FET's are ultra low noise components.
 Please use metal film resistors with 1% tolerance or better and audio quality capacitors.
+X7R ceramic caps can be used.

 It has balanced input and output.
 That should minimize electric noise picked up from the environment.